andrewzhang0708/THTR152C-Hamlet/README.md

 Welcome to the world of _Hamlet_ by William Shakespeare!

 You can find rehearsal schedules below, the full play [here](https://folger-main-site-assets.s3.amazonaws.com/uploads/2022/11/hamlet_PDF_FolgerShakespeare.pdf).
-Our scene is ACT II Scene I.
+Our scene is ACT II Scene I. Additional Resources on the section below schedules.

 ## Rehearsal Schedule